pkoperek/braindump/_drafts/notes-on-cc-chap7.md

 ---
 layout: post
-title: Notes on "Clean Code - Error Handling"
+title: Notes on "Clean Code - Error Handling" chapter
 ---

   * _"Error handling is important, but if it obscures logic, it's wrong"_